vstadnytskyi/caproto-sandbox/docs/source/usage.rst

       @val.putter
       async def val(self, instance, value):

-The decorator '@val.getter' shows that the following function will be executed when a 'get' or 'read' request arrives for the 'val' PV.
+The decorator '@val.getter' indicates that the following function will be executed when a 'get' or 'read' request arrives for the 'val' PV.

 .. code-block:: python